Sourdough and Slow-Rise Bread

 Our French Sourdough rises slowly with chunks of chopped sun-dried tomatoes and finely minced rosemary.
 This makes an excellent sandwich or garlic toast!
 No added oils or sugars.

-Soft Sourdough Sandwich
+Multigrain Sourdough Sandwich

 Freshly ground multi-grain flour combines with a little milk, butter, and sugar and a long, slow rise with wild yeast to give this spongy bread a complex flavor that holds its own in a sandwich.

 Our youngest daughter Katherine so loves bagels that she learned to make them, really, REALLY well.
 They’re an actual “healthy” size, somewhat bigger than mini-bagels but more petite than supermarket monstrosities.
 And soooo chewy!
 Available in ~Plain~ ~Sesame~ ~Everything~

 Light wheat and fluffy, flavored with wildflower honey and baked in butter, these are the sourdough rolls that can’t be parked near my dad at Thanksgiving.

 Wheat sourdough starter gives this focaccia its light, chewy texture.
 I flavor it with classic Italian herbs and minced garlic, then press rosemary and big chunks of garlic into the olive oil drizzled on top.
 The 8×12″ rectangular flatbread tears into generous pieces at the table or cut it into sticks and warm it in the oven to serve as fancy garlic bread.